The Early Days: JCL

 Scripting instruction Interpreters

-When I was initial introduced to UNIX systems back in 1984, i used to be excited with the C language, the Bourne shell, and powerful utilities like awk and sed. however there was one issue that fazed me: their syntaxes were similar, however not identical — and also the overlap in drawback domain was vital.
-I thought, wouldn’t it’s cool if you may have one language that addressed the combined drawback domain during a consistent syntax? however i used to be too busy to try to to something concerning it.
+When I was initially introduced to UNIX systems back in 1984, I used to be excited with the C language, the Bourne shell, and powerful utilities like awk and sed. however, there was one issue that fazed me: their syntaxes were similar, however not identical — and also the overlap in drawback domain was vital.
+I thought, wouldn’t it’s cool if you may have one language that addressed the combined drawback domain during a consistent syntax? however, I used to be too busy to try to something concerning it.

-Object-orientation will be a decent approach for managing complexness, however languages that force the employment of object-oriented notation sometimes add excess complexness to nearly each project. once Perl else support for objects, it did therefore in associate nonmandatory method that may be freely mixed with non-OO code in order that complicated modeling will be achieved once required, however otherwise not needed.
-The syntax for objects was at the start a trifle of a assemblage, however that looks sufficiently remedied in Perl six.
+Object-orientation will be a decent approach for managing complexness, however, languages that force the employment of object-oriented notation sometimes add excess complexness to nearly every project. once Perl else support for objects, it did therefore in an associate nonmandatory method that may be freely mixed with non-OO code in order that complicated modeling will be achieved once required, however otherwise not needed.
+The syntax for objects was at the start a trifle of an assemblage, however, that looks sufficiently remedied in Perl six.

-Guido van Rossum was conjointly at add the late 1980’s on a replacement scripting language: Python. in contrast to Perl, Python’s philosophy is that there ought to be only 1 clear thanks to do one thing.
-This philosophical rigidity is mirrored within the language’s syntax. instead of ringleted braces to cluster statements, indentation (significant white space) is employed. instead of a punctuation mark to terminate statements, the tip of line is employed.
-These rules might stop clever programmers from writing code that’s simply misunderstood, however they conjointly limit flexibility of writing vogue.
+Guido van Rossum was conjointly at adding the late 1980’s on a replacement scripting language: Python. in contrast to Perl, Python’s philosophy is that there ought to be only 1 clear thanks to doing one thing.
+This philosophical rigidity is mirrored within the language’s syntax. instead of ringleted braces to cluster statements, indentation (significant white space) is employed. instead of a punctuation mark to terminate statements, the tip of the line is employed.
+These rules might stop clever programmers from writing code that’s simply misunderstood, however, they conjointly limit the flexibility of writing vogue.

-Ruby is one among the additional completely object-oriented languages around. nearly something will be treated as associate object, even literals — that provides superb quality. nonetheless, you aren’t needed to expressly use categories in any respect, unless you wish to.
+Ruby is one among the additional completely object-oriented languages around. nearly something will be treated as an associated object, even literals — that provides superb quality. nonetheless, you aren’t needed to expressly use categories in any respect, unless you wish to.
 If you outline a operate that isn’t during a category, it truly extends the world Object category.
-You don’t have to be compelled to bear in mind of that, and nevertheless you’ll conjointly use that reality to your advantage.
+You don’t have to be compelled to bear in mind of that, and nevertheless, you’ll conjointly use that reality to your advantage.

 Because of its nice flexibility, Ruby is inherently multi-paradigmatic.
 It’s doable to put in writing Ruby code that reads like Lisp, Java, or perhaps Pascal. you’ll tune for readability, performance, minimum code, cleverness, or simply concerning the other stress you’d wish to accomplish.